Debilitating pain: 3 proven methods find lasting relief

 Is physical pain worse than emotional pain?

-Back surgery is like a mine explosion
+The onset of back pain is like a mine explosion

-Both are horrible and either one can lead to depression.
+Both are horrible, and either one can lead to depression.

-Connectors survive disasters
+Connectors survive extreme pain

 “Are you here with a family member?”
 I asked the lady riding with me in the slow hospital elevator.